V-J Day in Times Square: Victor Jorgensen photograph

-Identity of the subjects of the photograph
+Identity of the subjects

 Life initially asked for the subjects of the photograph to reveal themselves, without receiving any replies.
 Decades later, in 1980, Eisenstaedt received a request for a copy of the photograph from a woman claiming to be the woman in it.
 This prompted the magazine to publish a request for the man to identify himself.
 They received several claims from men and unexpectedly, additional claims from women.

-Claiming to be the woman
+Claims to be the woman

 Greta Zimmer Friedman

 Lawrence Verria and George Galdorisi, authors of The Kissing Sailor, a 2012 book about the identity of the subjects of the photograph that had become so famous, used interviews of claimants, expert photograph analysis, identification of people in the background, and consultations with forensic anthropologists and facial recognition specialists.
 They concluded that the woman was Greta Zimmer Friedman and that she was wearing her dental hygienist uniform in the photograph.

 Friedman died at age 92 on September 8, 2016, in Richmond, Virginia, of age-related health complications.